1. Preparing your environment for installation

 pull-mqtt

-mode, hosts subscribe for job notifications to either your orcharhino Server or any orcharhino Proxy through which they are registered.
-Ensure that orcharhino Server sends remote execution jobs to that same orcharhino Server or orcharhino Proxy:-
+mode, hosts subscribe for job notifications to either your orcharhino Server or any orcharhino Proxy Server through which they are registered.
+Ensure that orcharhino Server sends remote execution jobs to that same orcharhino Server or orcharhino Proxy Server:-

 In the orcharhino management UI, navigate to Administer > Settings.